rotationalio/rotational.io/content/en/blog/2021-04-27-cant-read-wont-buy.md

 The administrative context is enough to transform what would otherwise be a low-stakes situation into a stressful one &mdash; it's one thing to miss every few words of a menu or a movie in a different language, and quite another to not fully understand a legal, political, or financial choice due to unfluency.

-In [survey of international consumers and firms](https://insights.csa-research.com/reportaction/305013126/Marketing), Donald DePalma, Benjamin Sargent, and Renato Beninatto found that that language has a big impact on global consumer buying decisions;
+In a [survey of international consumers and firms](https://insights.csa-research.com/reportaction/305013126/Marketing), Donald DePalma, Benjamin Sargent, and Renato Beninatto found that language has a big impact on global consumer buying decisions;

 > ...more than half our sample (52.4%) buys only at websites where the information is presented in their language.
 More than 60 percent of consumers in France and Japan told us they buy only from [websites in their own language].
 (CRWB 2006)